yeskunall/observe-el/README.md

 ### observeEl(element, callback, [options])

-Returns an instance of `MutationObserver`.
+Returns an instance of `MutationObserver` and registers the instance to receive notifications of DOM mutations on the specified node.

 ### element